HOME » BLOG » “AUTISTIC” AS AN INSULT – STOP!

 (Translation despite horrible slang: “lol that is totally not the trend man… -.- nowadays you’re only cool if you’ve got autism and are proud of it -.-“)

-After a few minutes of scrolling I understood.
-In the German twitter community “Autist” and “autistisch” are used as insults.
+After a few minutes of scrolling, I understood.
+In the German twitter community, “Autist” and “autistisch” are used as insults.
 They are used to mock people.
-They are used as an equivalent for the insulting use of “retard”.
+They are used as an equivalent of the r-word.

+It seems that “autistic” is the trending insult nowadays.
+People using it most likely do not even understand how horrible it is what they are doing.
+And even if they do know they don’t care.
 And then there are the people who use “autistic” as an insult because they are misinformed about what autism is.
-I read tons of tweets of people calling others “autistic” as a synonym for “coldhearted”, “not empathetic”, “mentally retarded”, “slow”, “overly sensitive”, and “aggressive”.
+I read tons of tweets of people calling others “autistic” as a synonym for “coldhearted”, “not empathetic”, “mentally r*******”, “slow”, “overly sensitive”, and “aggressive”.

 I was sad.
 And honestly speechless.
 I could not believe what I was reading.
 I still cannot.
 Why?
-Why would anyone be so careless or purposefully hurtful with their language?
+Why would anyone be so careless or purposefully hurtful?
 I now feel rather hurt by and ashamed for my fellow Germans.
 I am angry, too.
 How dare you take my neurology and turn it into an insult?

 Autism awareness is not very far along in Germany.
 At least not from my personal experience.
 Given my very own experience it was not such a mystery anymore, how “autistic” could have become an insult.
 There are too many misconceptions floating around the autism awareness void in this country.

-Using “autistic” as an insult is detrimental to autistic people’s life experience.
+Using “autistic” as an insult is detrimental to autistic people.
 Using “autistic” with such negative connotations can only lead to people making those negative connections when hearing about somebody being autistic.
 If everything you ever hear about something is negative, how are you supposed to feel anything else than negativity towards it?

 Now imagine any autistic person growing up in a world where “autistic” is frequently used as an insult.
-How is that person supposed to develop a healthy sense of self, self-esteem, a positive outlook on their own diagnosis, a sense of pride, and so on and so forth?
+How is that person supposed to develop a healthy sense of self, self-esteem, a positive outlook on their own diagnosis, a sense of pride, etc.?

 And here is what other actually autistic people think about using “autistic” as an insult: